prometheus-operator/prometheus-operator/Documentation/thanos.md

 * Query
 * Compactor

-Again, take a look at the Thanos documentation for more details on these componenets:
+Again, take a look at the Thanos documentation for more details on these components:
 https://github.com/improbable-eng/thanos/blob/master/docs/getting_started.md#store-api

 kube-prometheus has built-in support for these extra components.